IN DEPTFORD RIVERSIDE WALK

 FAIRCHARM TRADING ESTATE

 This was the site of chemical works in 1867.
-The current building was used by Zenith Carburetters (part of the Solex Group) and their name still appears on the frontage.
+Another building was used by Zenith Carburetters (part of the Solex Group).
 During the 1970s thousands of carburetters per week were produced for the major motor companies.
 This factory was mainly concerned with assembly and testing whilst the Lewisham factory (in Thurston Road) did most of the machining.

 It was intended to build houses within the railway arches but they proved unsuitable and many are now used forworkshops/storage.
 A tree-lined boulevard run at ground level along the length of the track, of which only fragments remain.
 This crossed the Creek by means of a bridge for which a toll was charged.
 The Hapenny Hatch has been re-instated - without the charge.
 The now derelict lifting bridge would have enabled the track to be lifted clear of boats using the Creek.
 The line was initially lit by 200 gas lamps supplied by the the railway companys own gasworks on the site now occupied by the Creekside Centre.